List of Marvel Comics characters: F: Flux

 Private Benjamin "Benny" Tibbets is a Private First Class in the United States Army who was exposed to a gamma bomb by John Ryker, who wished to test its effects on humans.
 He was transformed into a Hulk-like creature with superhuman strength and a childlike mentality and vocabulary.
 Flux is pitted against the Hulk, but is forced to stand down by Thunderbolt Ross.
 Without Ryker's commands, Flux stops fighting and breaks down, reverting to his human form.

-During the World War Hulk event, Flux is captured and experimented on by A.I.M.
+During the World War Hulk storyline, Flux is captured and experimented on by A.I.M.
 He is later killed by Grey of the Gamma Corps during a raid on the A.I.M. base.